Morita theory and singularity categories: Examples

 is non-trivial and by symmetry $x$ maps to $\alpha+\beta$.

 We conclude

 \end{ex}

-\begin{ex} {\mathbb{F}_2} {\mathcal{A}} {\mathbb{S}} There is another family of examples along the lines of Example \ref{ex:stmodkG}, which give a partial answer to a question of A.J.Baker.
-We take $R$ to be the 2-completed form of one of the ring spectra
+\begin{ex} {\mathbb{F}_2} {\mathbb{Z}} {\mathcal{A}} {\mathcal{B}} {\mathbb{S}} {\mathbf{ko}} {\mathbf{ku}} {\mathbf{tmf_1(3)}} {\mathbf{tmf}} There is another family of examples along the lines of Example \ref{ex:stmodkG}, which give a partial answer to a question of A.J.Baker (private communication).
+This involves certain important objects of homotopy theory.
+We will not attempt a full introduction, but give references to where the reader can find further background.
+From the point of view of this paper, these are just connective commutative ring spectra whose homology and cohomology are as described below in terms of subalgebras of the mod 2 Steenrod algebra $\cA$.

+We take $k=\Ftwo$ and work in a 2-complete setting so that $\Z$ denotes the 2-adic integers and $R$ is the 2-completion of one of the ring spectra \begin{itemize} \item $\ku$, connective complex $K$-theory, with coefficients $\ku_*=\Z [v]$ where $v$ is the Bott element of degree 2 \item $\ko$, connective real $K$-theory \item $\tmfot$ topological modular forms with level structure (also known as $BP\langle 2 \rangle$).
+This has coefficients $\tmfot_*=\Z [v_1,v_2]$ where $v_1$ is of degree 2 and $v_2$ is of degree 6. \item $\tmf$, topological modular forms \end{itemize} Beyond the coeffients of $\ku$ and $\tmfot$ we will use two significant facts. \begin{itemize} \item There is a ring map $\ko\lra \ku$ and there is an equivalence of $\ko$-modules $\ku \simeq \ko \sm (S^0\cup_{\eta}e^2). $ (Connective version of Wood's Theorem, \cite[Lemma 4.1.2]{kobg}). \item There is a ring map $\tmf \lra \tmfot$ and there is an equivalence of $\tmf$-modules $\tmfot \simeq \tmf \sm D\cA (1). $ where $D\cA (1)$ is a self-dual 8-cell complex with cells in dimensions $0, 2, 4, 6, 6, 8, 10, 12$.
+(Hopkins-Mahowald \cite{Mathewtmf}) \end{itemize}

+Using these facts we see all four rings $R$ are regular.
+This is obvious for $\ku$ and $\tmfot$, from their coefficients.
+For $\ko$ we use regularity of $\ku$ and Wood's Theorem.
+For $\tmf$ we use regularity of $\tmfot$ and the Hopkins-Mahowald theorem.
+All four spectra $R$ are bounded below and each homotopy group is finitely generated as a $\ZZ$-module, and hence each spectrum $R$ has a locally finite mod 2 Adams resolution.
+We deduce that $R$ and $\cE$ are equal to their double centralizers in the sense of \cite[4.16]{DGI}.